 - Guarantee letter from employer to Immigration.
 A job offer or contract will suffice instead.

-- Certified copy of the constitution of the company in categories that have required it.
+- Certified copy of the company’s constitution in categories that have required it.

 - Any requirements that can be verified online.
 This includes items such as acts registered in the Civil Registry (such as births and marriages), current status with the Caja (CCSS) for those directly insured, and copies of any identification of Costa Rican citizens or residents, which Immigration can acquire on its own.